odin-detector/odin-data/README.md

       --release arg (=tcp://127.0.0.1:5002) Release frame ZMQ endpoint from frameReceiver
-      --meta arg (=tcp://*:5558)            ZMQ meta data channel publish stream -I [ --init ]                         Initialise frame receiver and meta interfaces.
-      -N [ --no-client ]                    Enable full initial configuration to run without any client controller.You
-                                            must also be provide: detector, path,
-                                            datasets, dtype and dims.
-      -p [ --processes ] arg (=1)           Number of concurrent file writer processes
-      -r [ --rank ] arg (=0)                The rank (index number) of the current file writer process in relation to the other concurrent ones
-      --detector arg                        Detector to configure for
-      --path arg                            Path to detector shared library with format 'lib<detector>ProcessPlugin.so'
-      --datasets arg                        Name(s) of datasets to write (space separated)
-      --dtype arg                           Data type of raw detector data (0:
-                                            8bit, 1: 16bit, 2: 32bit, 3:64bit)
-      --dims arg                            Dimensions of each frame (space separated)
-      -C [ --chunk-dims ] arg               Chunk size of each sub-frame (space separated)
-      --bit-depth arg                       Bit-depth mode of detector
-      --compression arg                     Compression type of input data (0:
-                                            None, 1: LZ4, 2: BSLZ4)
-      -o [ --output ] arg (=test.hdf5)      Name of HDF5 file to write frames to (default: test.hdf5)
-      --output-dir arg (=/tmp/)             Directory to write HDF5 file to (default: /tmp/)
-      --extension arg (=h5)                 Set the file extension of the data files (default: h5)
-      -S [ --single-shot ]                  Shutdown after one dataset completed -f [ --frames ] arg (=0)              Set the number of frames to write into dataset
-      --acqid arg                           Set the Acquisition Id of the acquisition
-      --timeout arg (=0)                    Set the timeout period for closing the file (milliseconds)
-      --block-size arg (=1)                 Set the number of consecutive frames to write per block
-      --blocks-per-file arg (=0)            Set the number of blocks to write to file.
-Default is 0 (unlimited)
-      --earliest-hdf-ver                    Set to use earliest hdf5 file version.
-                                            Default is off (use latest)
-      --alignment-threshold arg (=1)        Set the hdf5 alignment threshold.
-                                            Default is 1 (no alignment)
-      --alignment-value arg (=1)            Set the hdf5 alignment value.
-Default is 1 (no alignment)
-      -j [ --json_file ] arg                Path to a JSON configuration file to submit to the application
+      --meta arg (=tcp://*:5558)            ZMQ meta data channel publish stream -j [ --json_file ] arg                Path to a JSON configuration file to submit to the application